 [NAME], [JOB TITLE] AT [ORGANISATION NAME], said: “By making reliable data available, clinical audits help to improve the care our patients receive.
 They provide the evidence to show when we’re getting it right and help us to identify areas where we need to focus our improvement efforts.

-“Although they aren’t the most visible of all our employees, the clinical audit team provides a vital role.
+“The clinical audit team performs a vital role.
 That’s why we’re delighted to take part in Clinical Audit Awareness Week.”

-To mark Clinical Audit Awareness Week, the team will be [INSERT DETAILS ABOUT COVID-19 SAFE ACTIVITY TAKING PLACE DURING THE WEEK]
+To mark Clinical Audit Awareness Week, the team will be [INSERT DETAILS ABOUT ACTIVIY TAKING PLACE DURING THE WEEK]

-Clinical Audit Awareness Week incorporates the Audit Heroes Awards where individuals and teams who make an outstanding contribution to clinical audit and patient care are recognised.
-Winners are selected from nominations made and announced during Clinical Audit Awareness Week.
+Clinical Audit Awareness Week incorporates the Clinical Audit Heroes Awards where individuals and teams who make an outstanding contribution to clinical audit and patient care are recognised.
+Winners are announced during Clinical Audit Awareness Week.

-Clinical Audit Awareness Week is a national campaign spearheaded by Healthcare Quality Improvement Partnership (HQIP) and National Quality Improvement (including Clinical Audit) Network (N-QI-CAN).
+Clinical Audit Awareness Week is a national campaign spearheaded by Healthcare Quality Improvement Partnership (HQIP) in collaboration with National Quality Improvement (including Clinical Audit) Network (N-QI-CAN).